Services in Inari Hiking Area

 - All the exhibitions in Siida (siida.fi) - The Sámi Museum and Northern Lapland Nature Centre are accessible by wheelchair.
 In the outdoor museum, an assistant is needed.

-- The campfire site at Jäniskoski along Juutuanjoki River is accessible for the disabled.
+- There is an accessible campfire site at Jäniskoski along Juutuanjoki River.

 - It is possible to get by car to the campfire site of Kettulammi and Kettukoskenniska in Riutula.